 Social and Personal Support Programs

-Personal Identity Support for LGBTQ+, single parents, veterans, students from low income backgrounds, first generation students, etc. University of Washington-Seattle offers options for gender-inclusive housing, gender-neutral bathrooms throughout the campus, and gender-accessible locker rooms in fitness facilities in addition to the Q Center, their LGBTQ+ resource center.
+Personal Identity Support for LGBTQ+, single parents, veterans, students from low income backgrounds, first generation students, etc. For example, University of Washington-Seattle offers options for gender-inclusive housing, gender-neutral bathrooms throughout the campus.
+They also have gender-accessible locker rooms in fitness facilities in addition to the Q Center, their LGBTQ+ resource center.

 Accessible Mental Health Services & Peer Counseling and Education